zchee/neovim-wiki/GSoC-2018-Ideas.md

 **Mentor:** Björn Linse ([@bfredl](http://github.com/bfredl))

 ___
-#### Java/C# client
+#### Java client

 **Desirable Skills:**

+- Familiar with Vim/Nvim and Vim script (VimL)
-- Moderate/High experience in Java or C#
+- Moderate/High experience in Java
+- Familiar with event-loop programming model

 **Description:**

-Implement a Nvim [API client](https://github.com/neovim/neovim/wiki/Related-projects#api-clients) using Java or C#.
+Implement a Nvim [API client](https://github.com/neovim/neovim/wiki/Related-projects#api-clients) using Java.

-Implement a client, written in Java (or C#), which allows Java (or C#) applications to control Nvim using the Nvim RPC API.
+Implement a client, written in Java, which allows Java applications to control Nvim using the Nvim RPC API.
 If you are familiar with AWS or any other SaaS, note that a Nvim API client is just like a SDK for a REST web service, except that Nvim uses msgpack, not HTTP/JSON.

 The Nvmi RPC API is documented at [:help api](https://neovim.io/doc/user/api.html) and [:help rpc](https://neovim.io/doc/user/msgpack_rpc.html).